 A Free Smoking Cessation Guide

-The Lung Institute offers a free, online Smoking Cessation Guide, a good place to start building motivation to begin the daily road to living tobacco-free.
+The Lung Health Institute offers a free, online Smoking Cessation Guide, a good place to start building motivation to begin the daily road to living tobacco-free.
 Inside, you also can find contact information, so you can connect with the in-person, human assistance that helps smokers quit.
 Remember, you can quit smoking, and we’re here to help.

 Freedom From Smoking